BibTeX and CFF

 number | issue | |

-series | coll ection-title | |
+series | collection-title | |

-address | address property of publisher | As a fallback, the field location can be used |
+address | address property of publisher | |

 edition | edition | |

-month | month | See Note on article |
+month | month | |

-Examples: book
+Examples: @book

 BibTeX entry